Learn more about the Resting Heart Rate (RHR) measurements taken by the Oura Ring.

 As displayed in the Sleep view shown below, Oura provides you with the following RHR metrics:

-Oura doesn’t track heart rate during exercise or other activities during the day.
-The only exception to this is Moment, which allows you to meditate or check-in with your body.
-Certain Moment sessions, upon completion, show you a snapshot of your RHR during the day.
+The Oura Ring Gen2 doesn’t track heart rate during exercise or other activities during the day.
+The only exception to this is during unguided sessions. which allows you to meditate or check-in with your body.
+Certain unguided sessions, upon completion, show you a snapshot of your RHR during the day.

 Interpret Your Resting Heart Rate